The Book of Mormon vs. the LDS church

 LDS > They claim vaccines “protect health and preserve life”, this couldn’t be further from the truth.
 D&C 89 teaches us about conspiring men in the last days, and to use herbs to heal.
 They don’t even teach their own doctrine.

-11. BoM > Both Nephi and Moroni call out latter-day churches for their fine sanctuaries (2 Nephi 28, Mormon 8)
+11. BoM > Both Nephi and Moroni call out latter-day churches for their fine sanctuaries, corruption of doctrine, and doing so on the back of the poor.
+(2 Nephi 28, Mormon 8)

 LDS > They spare no expense for temples, the finest of sanctuaries.
-Oaks has given talks that justify the exorbitant amount of money spent on temples.
+The story of expensive oils used to anoint Jesus’ feet is often used (and twisted) to justify the exorbitant cost of LDS temples.

 12. BoM > Defending freedom and the right to choose.
 Moroni’s Title of Liberty.
 (Alma 46)

-LDS > The church did not fighting the pandemic mandates, which include the most basic of rights, that of medical autonomy.
+LDS > The church did not fight the pandemic mandates, which include the most basic of rights, that of medical autonomy.
 They follow all government regulations, which are tyrannical.

-LDS > Withheld blessings from Blacks, even went so far as to say Blacks could only attain servanthood in the Celestial Kingdom.
+LDS > They misunderstood the curse of Cain and withheld blessings from people of African descent, even going so far as to say Blacks could only attain servanthood in the Celestial Kingdom.
 The church later rescinded this doctrine.

 14. BoM > Christ’s atonement is infinite.
 (2 Nephi 9 and 25, Alma 34)